avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

 ### Language Research Interests

 #.
 [Nim] and [Python 3.10 structural pattern matching](https://www.python.org/dev/peps/pep-0635/) are interesting due to the way they elegantly handle ASTs ([Abstract Syntax Tree]) which are useful for writing compilers, refactoring, and obfuscation patterns.
+Also [Nimscript] provides an efficient modern structured programming interface that can replace the [bash] shell for complex shell scripts, especially combined with [TinyC] when neccessary.

 #.
 A deeper understanding of [WASM]&nbsp;(Web Assembly) is interesting (1) in order to bring C binary performance into Web browser Javascript applications, and (2) as a virtual machine that can allow compiled C/Golang/Nim/Rust functions to be dynamically loaded into binary applications instead of [FORTH] whose stack programming paradigm is uncomfortable/unfamiliar for many programmers.